Hypergraph Representation via Axis-Aligned Point-Subspace Cover: Conclusion and Outlook

 \paragraph*{Obtaining a many-directions representation for a $(d,1)$-hypergraph.}

-Assume we are given $(d,1)$-hypergraph with an axis-aligned point line representation $P\subseteq\mathbb{R}^d$ in $d$-dimensional space.
-We create a point line cover representation on the plane with $d$ distinct directions.
-To this end create a random matrix $M\in[0,1]^{2\times d}$ where each entry is picked uniformly at random from the interval $[0,1]$.
-Notice that for any two distinct vectors $x,y\in\mathbb{R}^d$ the probability that $Mx=My$ is zero.
-Hence, with probability one the set $P'=\{\,Mp\mid p\in P\,\}\subseteq\mathbb{R}^2$ has cardinality $|P|$.
-By the same reasoning, any two non-parallel lines in $\mathbb{R}^d$ stay non-parallel under the mapping induced by $M$.
-Hence, the axis-parallel lines in $\mathbb{R}^d$ covering the points in $P$ are transformed into a set of distinct lines in the plane using precisely $d$ distinct directions with probability one.
+Assume we are given an integer $d \ge 0$ and a $(d,1)$-hypergraph with an axis-aligned point-line cover representation $P$ in $\mathbb{R}^d$.
+We create an equivalent point-line cover representation on the plane with $d$ distinct directions.
+To this end, we create a random $2\times d$ matrix $M$, where each entry is picked uniformly at random from the interval $[0,1]$.
+Note that, for any two distinct vectors $x,y\in\mathbb{R}^d$, the probability that $Mx=My$ is $0$.
+Hence, with probability $1$, the set $P'=\{\,Mp\mid p\in P\,\}\subseteq\mathbb{R}^2$ has cardinality $|P|$.
+By the same reasoning, with probability $1$, any two non-parallel lines in $\mathbb{R}^d$ stay non-parallel under the mapping induced by $M$.
+Thus, the axis-parallel lines in $\mathbb{R}^d$ covering the points in $P$ are transformed into a set of distinct lines in the plane using precisely $d$ distinct directions.

 The converse does not hold.
-For an example of a hypergraph that is not vertex-separable (thus, does not have a representation in 3D), but is representable on the plane with 3 directions, see Fig.~\ref{fig:3-directions}.
+For an example of a hypergraph that is not vertex-separable (thus, does not have a representation in $\mathbb R^3$), but is representable on the plane with three directions, see \cref{fig:3-directions}.

 Observe that the plane many-directions case is sensitive to the directions we allow.
-In the configuration in Fig.~\ref{fig:k4} there are 4 points and 6 directions of lines, namely, vertical, horizontal, and slopes 2, -2, 1/2, -1/2.
-However, it is not hard to verify that it is not possible to represent an isomorphic hypergraph with the directions vertical, horizontal, and slopes 2, -2, 1/2, 1/3.
+In the configuration in \cref{fig:k4} there are four points and six directions of lines, namely, vertical, horizontal, and with the slopes $2$, $-2$, $1/2$, and $-1/2$.
+However, it is not hard to verify that it is not possible to represent an isomorphic hypergraph with the directions vertical, horizontal, and with the slopes $2$, $-2$, $1/2$, and $1/3$.